Texiwill/aac-lib/vli/README.md

 for more items.

 ### Changelog
+- 1.0 RC7 - changed vSphere to ESXi in dashboards where appropriate.
+Also added Shell commands alerting and tracking to the ESXi Config Changes dashboards.
+Fixed the Data Store Browser dashboards to be more accurate (Thank you fellow vExpert Justin Bias).

 - 1.0 RC6 - added the vSphere Config Changes Dashboard.
 Updated the Firewall dashboard to include a chart of Dropped by port.

 - 1.0 RC5 - renamed Login and Activity Dashboard to just Activity with adjust ment to graph titles.
 Renamed API Invocations dashboard to Login/Logout and API Invocations to line up login and logous with low level vSphere API Invocations.
 Added visibility into Direct connect activities.